antonious-55/IDM-Activation-Script/README.md

 # IDM-Activation-Script
 Attention !!!

-In order for activation to succeed without problems, please run the file as administrator
+for activation to succeed without problems, please run the file as administrator